 Pickerington Ponds Metro Park is beautiful and well-kept.
 It is well known for its exceptional birding and wildlife.

 Pickerington Ponds Metro Park is less than a 5-minute drive to Pickerington and Reynoldsburg.
 You can find plenty of restaurants and places to shop.
 So you can either bring your lunch with you or take a short drive for a bite to eat.

 It is easy to get to from I70 or U.S. Route 33.

 What You Can Expect at Pickerington Ponds Metro Park Yellowlegs Trail

 Please note that trail rules and regulations can change at any time.
 The following information was in effect for Yellowlegs Trail as of May 2020.

 There are restrooms located at the Ellis Pond parking lot on Bowen Road and the Glacier Knoll picnic area.

-Bicycles are not permitted on the Yellowlegs Trail.
+Bicycles are only permitted on the Blacklick Greenway Trail.

 Pickerington Ponds Metro Park is an Ohio birding hotpsot.